 Runtime: 95 minutes

-Everyone knows what Lin-Manuel Miranda has been up to lately, but what was he up to before he became the sensation behind In the Heights and Hamilton?
+Everyone knows what Lin-Manuel Miranda has been up to lately, but what was he doing before he became the sensation behind In the Heights and Hamilton?
 He was part of a hip-hop improv group called Freestyle Love Supreme, which engaged audiences and hinted at Miranda’s particular set of skills that would come into focus with Hamilton.
 The group performed on Broadway for a few months from October 2019 to January 2020, so the documentary focuses on the rise of the group and their individual members, an origin story not known by many outside of the Hamilton diehard population.

 Rotten Tomatoes: 90%